1904 Philadelphia Athletics season

-The 1904 Philadelphia Athletics season involved the A's finishing fifth in the American League with a record of 81 wins and 70 losses.
+The 1904 Philadelphia Athletics season involved the Athletics finishing fifth in the American League with a record of 81 wins and 70 losses.

 Preseason

 1904 Philadelphia City Series

 The Athletics played eight games against the Philadelphia Phillies for the local championship in the pre-season city series.
 The Athletics defeated the Phillies, 5 games to 3.

 The series was to have opened on April 2, 1904 at the Phillies’ Philadelphia Ball Park but was called off due to wet grounds.
 The game scheduled for April 9, 1904 at the Phillies’ park was canceled due to rain.